UoB-COMSM0110/2024-group-10/README.md

 **Use case reflection**

 Creating several use case specifications allowed the group to break down the game into its different components, enabling us to explore key detaisl of the game.
 The key use case specifications for our game include: level design, optimisation, unique features and user interface.
 Each specification focused on specific elements of the game and helped us refine each part.
 For example, in the level design we decided on 2 main levels that the player can choose from - endless mode and speed mode.
 Furthermore, it allowed us to think about how each element of the game will integrate with each other.
 For example, a unique feature is enemy-spawning aliens, which needed to be adapted to fit each game mode.
 This process gave us a high level understanding of the game, which will aid us when planning the game.
-(Finish by adding a reflection about the use case diagram)

 ## 3. Design